-Henry Holec coined the term autonomous learning saying “Autonomy is the ability to take charge of one’s own learning.”
-A very simple clarification of Learners’ autonomy is described here.
+Henry Holec coined the term autonomous learning saying «Autonomy is the ability to take charge of one’s own learning.» Here is described a very simple clarification of Learners’ autonomy.
 In short, your autonomous learner should acquire the following features:

 — be ready to risk (as you’re going to offer a great variety of learning methods and strategies to try);

 — be flexible (experiments are the key to success);